Antisource/Portfolio-Recommendation-System/README.md

    ```

 3. **Follow On-Screen Instructions:**
--Choose 1 for using stored data or 2 for custom data.
+- Choose 1 for using stored data or 2 for custom data.
--Enter the necessary inputs as prompted.
+- Enter the necessary inputs as prompted.

 ## Prerequisites
 - Ensure you have the required libraries installed.
 For Google Colab, uncomment the following lines at the beginning of the script: